apache/infrastructure-website/content/pages/repository-faq.md

 Title: Apache Maven repositories

-Here is an overview of Maven repositories in use at the Apache Software Foundation.

 <h2 id="basic">Basic information<a class="headerlink" href="#basic" title="Permanent link">&para;</a></h2>

 The main snapshot and release Maven repositories for Apache are at <a href="https://repository.apache.org" target="_blank">https://repository.apache.org</a>.
 The repository also proxies Apache's legacy repositories.